cal-itp/data-infra/docs/datasets_and_tables/transitdatabase.md

 ### Full Documentation of Fields

-AirTable does not currently have an effective mechanism to programmaticaly download your data schema (they have currently paused issuing keys to their metadata API).
+AirTable does not currently have an effective mechanism to programmatically download your data schema (they have currently paused issuing keys to their metadata API).
 Rather than manually type-out and export each individual field definition from AirTable, please see the [AirTable-based documentation of fields](https://airtable.com/appPnJWrQ7ui4UmIl/api/docs) which is produced as a part of their API documentation.
 Note that you must be authenticated with access to the base to reach this link.

 ## California Transit